 About

-Part of the Washington Clean Energy Testbeds system, the Research Training Testbed (RTT) provides UW students access to industrial-quality research tools and training in clean energy concepts that cut across academic disciplines.
-Located on the 1st floor of the Nanoengineering and Sciences Building, this facility provides an integrative training environment for upper-division undergraduates and graduate students to learn research techniques that span a wide breadth of clean energy challenges.
+Part of the Washington Clean Energy Testbeds system, the Research Training Testbed (RTT) provides UW students access to industry-grade research tools and training in clean energy concepts that cut across academic disciplines.
+Located on the 1st floor of the Nanoengineering & Sciences Building, this facility provides an integrative training environment for upper-division undergraduates and graduate students to learn research techniques that span a wide breadth of clean energy challenges.
 The RTT hosts laboratory courses on the development of novel energy materials, fabrication and testing of energy devices, and the integration of climate tech into grid systems.
 A full list of instrumentation in the lab can be found on the Washington Clean Energy Testbeds website.

 Energy Lab Course